lukesalisbury/mgk23-dywtmam/README.md

-Do You Want To Make An Millionaire
+# Do You Want To Make An Millionaire?
-A game that I didn't finished for GMTK GameJam 2023.
+*A game that I didn't finished for GMTK GameJam 2023.*

-A puzzle game that you try to give highest value to briefcase that contestant is about to choose.
+A puzzle game that you try to give the highest value to the briefcase that an contestant is about to choose.